-Best Case Interview Books: What to Read, What to Skip, and Why (2026)
+Best Consulting & Case Interview Books: What to Read in 2026

-Honest reviews of the top case interview books: Case in Point, Case Interview Secrets, Crack the Case, Interview Math, and more.
-What actually helps in 2026.
+Best consulting and case interview books for 2026, including Case in Point, Case Interview Secrets, Crack the Case, Interview Math, and what to skip.

-Head-to-Head Book Comparison
+Consulting Books 2026: Head-to-Head Comparison

-Every recommendation below is based on what helps candidates pass interviews in 2026 — not what sells the most copies.
+Every recommendation below is based on what helps candidates pass interviews in 2026, not what sells the most copies.
 Case Interview Secrets earns the top rating for its interviewer-perspective insights; Interview Math is essential for quantitative weakness; Case in Point scores lowest because its framework system actively hurts candidates.

-Case Interview Secrets — Best Overall
+Case Interview Secrets: Best Overall

 Victor Cheng, a former McKinsey consultant and interviewer, explains the interview from the interviewer's side of the table.
 The book teaches hypothesis-driven approaches that top firms want rather than framework memorization, with specific examples of good vs. bad candidate responses (Source: Management Consulted review).

 Published in 2012 and not significantly updated, so it lacks coverage of online assessments like BCG's Casey chatbot or McKinsey's Solve.
-No practice cases are included — you need a separate source.
+No practice cases are included; you need a separate source.

 - Strength: Interviewer-perspective insights more valuable than any framework book